Prevent injuries in yoga

 Truth about Yoga Injuries

 One is not able to listen to their body.
-One is seeking yoga but not from within but from outside, seeing how the other is doing, not how one is, and being or mimicking the same by looking at the other.
-That what a wrong glimpse of yoga, and making into that, I have known it leads one to suffer because of lack of listening to the self.
+One is seeking yoga not from within but from outside, seeing how the other is doing, not how one is, and being or mimicking the same by looking at the other.
+That was a wrong glimpse of yoga, and making it into that, I know it, leads one to suffer because of a lack of listening to the self.
 After intense practice for many years, I realized that I did not realize that by doing too much all these years, I had injured its structure.

 Ignorance is the Cause of Injury: